fjeller/Fjeller.Convenience/nuget_readme.md

 ## How to Use
 1. Clone the repository.
-2. Add a reference to the `Fe.Convenience.Extensions` project in your solution.
+2. Add a reference to the `Fjeller.Convenience.Extensions` project in your solution.
 3. Use the extension methods in your code.

 ## How to Run Tests